tenheadedlion/dpdb/README.md

 ## Usage

-Basically a KV database for the moment, to store a value, use the `set key value` syntax, to retrive it, use `get key`, to change the storage file, use `reset path`, but due to security concerns, if the target path exists, the operation will be aborted.
+For now it's a KV database with persistence, so it's more that a hashmap.
+To store a value, use the `set key value` syntax, to retrive, use `get key`

 ```shell
 >> set a 2